AadiSubramanya/cryptonite_TP2_aadisubramanya/picoCTF/Reverse Engg/Vault Door 3.md

 }

-#analysed the code after going through some java basics because i have no idea about it..
+//analysed the code after going through some java basics because i have no idea about it..
 ```

 - step 2